Calibration menu commands

 List IS Vectors command (Calibration - Image & Stage Shift sub-menu)

 Use this command to get a listing of the length and angles of the image shift calibration vectors for all magnifications where image shift has been calibrated.
 This listing can provide a check on the accuracy of the image shift calibrations and, on a JEOL, reveal magnification boundaries where there are discontinuities in the image shift calibration.
 A length and an angle are computed for a change in the X image shift and for a change in the Y image shift.
-The vector lengths represent the estimated microns moved on the specimen per nominal micron of applied image shift, so the lengths should be near 1.
+The vector lengths represent the estimated microns moved on the specimen per nominal micron of applied image shift, so the lengths should be near 1, unless using projector shifts (PLA) for image shift on a JEOL, in which case they should decline continuously within a magnification range..
 The angles are angles on the specimen and they should stay constant as long as there is no discontinuity in image shift behavior.